TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 ## 2 - Broken Authentication

-Ensuring user authentication is a vital aspect of API security.
-Failure to do so, as noted by OWASP, leads to *Broken User Authentication* posing a significant risk to both API providers and user data.
+Authentication is a vital aspect of API security.
+Failure to do so, as noted by OWASP, leads to *Broken Authentication* posing a significant risk to both API providers and data.

 Tyk provides the following features and authentication mechanisms:
 -  Prioritize secure methods, like [mutual TLS]({{< ref "basic-config-and-security/security/mutual-tls" >}}), over [basic authentication]({{< ref "basic-config-and-security/security/authentication-authorization/basic-auth#what-is-basic-authentication" >}}) wherever feasible.